Buying Guides By Ethan Parker May 23, 2026 10 min read

 6) Continental PremiumContact 7

-Best for: strong summer performance without giving up comfort.
+Best for: strong summer performance without giving up daily comfort.

-The PremiumContact 7 sits in a sweet spot between a sporty tire and a premium touring tire.
-If you want confident dry and wet handling but prefer less harshness, this is a strong everyday performance pick.
+The PremiumContact 7 sits between a sporty tire and a premium touring tire.
+If you want confident dry and wet handling but prefer less harshness, this is one of the easiest options to live with every day.

-• Adaptive tread behavior that changes how the tread supports the contact patch based on driving load.
+• Adaptive tread behavior that helps support the contact patch under changing driving loads.

 Low-angle close-up of a Bridgestone Potenza Sport tire and wheel